-Former political prisoner, Fatemeh (Hoorieh) Ziaee Azad, 56, was transferred to Women’s Ward of Evin Prison on Tuesday, April 9, 2019 to serve one and a half years.
+Former political prisoner, Fatemeh Ziaii Azad (Hoorieh), 56, was transferred to Women’s Ward of Evin Prison on Tuesday, April 9, 2019 to serve one and a half years.

-Fatemeh, who formerly served five years (1981-1986), was charged with supporting the PMOI/MEK.
-She was also jailed on January 21, 2009 and released early winter of 2010 for “going to MEK base in Iraq” to visit her two daughters.
+Fatemeh Ziaii Azad, who formerly served five years (1981-1986), was charged with supporting the opposition People’s Mojahedin Organization of Iran (PMOI/MEK).
+She was also jailed on January 21, 2009. and released in early winter of 2010 for “going to the Mojahedin’s base in Iraq” to visit her two daughters.

-Fatemeh Ziaee Azad was arrested again in early autumn of 2014 along with her husband Mahmood Azimi.
-Mr. Azimi was freed in late autumn 2014, and Fatemeh in mid-winter of 2015 on 100 million toman bail, each.
+Fatemeh Ziaii Azad was arrested again in early autumn of 2014 along with her husband Mahmood Azimi.
+Mr. Azimi was freed in late autumn 2014, and Fatemeh in mid-winter of 2015, on a 100-million-toman bail, each.

-Following the event, Fatemeh was sentenced to 1.5-year imprisonment.
+Following the event, Fatemeh Ziaii Azad was sentenced to 1.5-year imprisonment.
 The verdict was endorsed by the revision court and she is now serving her time.

 The decree was issued by the revision court on April 9, 2019.